roie9876/NSXT-VMworld2019/Part 4/README.md

 ## Confiure the NCP for K8s Cluster

-In NCP version 2.5 the process of installation and configuration of the NCP improved a lots by automated the all proecess.
+In NCP version 2.5 the process of installation and configuration of the NCP improved a lot by automating it.
-The only things that we need to do is configure one yaml file name ncp-ubuntu.yaml. we can find this file in the folder of the NCP installation.
+The only thing that we need to do is configure one yaml file name ncp-ubuntu.yaml. we can find this file in the folder of the NCP installation.

 ![](2019-10-25-11-33-56.png)